danott/website/site/index.md

 <!--Include::PageDefaults-->

-# danott.website
+# 👨‍💻 danott.website

+Hello!
-My name is Dan Ott.
+I'm Dan Ott.
 This is my website.
-That's why I'm hosting it at `danott.website`.
+That's why I am hosting it at `danott.website`.

-You can subscribe to [Dan Ott's Website RSS feed](/feed.xml) if you're into that sort of thing.
+You can subscribe to [Dan Ott's Website RSS Feed](/feed.xml) if you're into syndication.

 Here's a list of posts I've written in reverse chronological order.